 Charles Owen is known globally for producing riding helmets with multiple certifications to multiple international safety standards.

 By testing and certifying to several standards, Charles Owen has the opportunity to address multiple accident scenarios in their helmets, thereby increasing protection in a fall and reducing injury.

-The addition of MIPS technology will essentially add a ‘top up’ to the already high performing head protection offered by the brand and Charles Owen’s mission has always been to produce helmets that are more effective against injury.
+Charles Owen’s mission has always been to produce riding helmets that are more effective against horse-related injury.

 This is how Charles Owen is a standard above its competitors.

-Charles Owen is increasing the number of multiple certified helmets that incorporates MIPS technology as a way to extend protection against injuries such as bleeding of the brain.
+Charles Owen is increasing the number of multiple-standard helmets that incorporate MIPS technology as a way to extend protection against injuries such as bleeding of the brain.